-Note: To use this function, you need an ATX power supply providing at least 1A on the +5VSB lead.

-▶ Disabled Disables this function.
-(Default)

-▶ Password Set a password with 1~5 characters to turn on the system.

-Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.
+- Note: To use this function, you need an ATX power supply providing at least 1A on the +5VSB lead. - ➡ Disabled Disables this function.
+(Default) - ➡ Password Set a password with 1~5 characters to turn on the system. - ► Any Key Press any key to turn on the system.